Newsletter from Open Rights Group

 The BBFC will decide if porn sites are checking and monitoring the age of their users.
 If they’re not, the BBFC can tell ISPs to block sites – even though their content is legal.
 The only problem is that the Internet is massive so the BBFC can’t be expected to do it all by themselves.
 So we’re running spoof adverts for Internet Censors, who can help the BBFC classify all of the adult content on the web.

 The campaign launch coincides with the start of the committee stage for the Digital Economy in the House of Lords this week.
-Please share the campaign and sign our petition.
+Please share the campaign and sign our Please sign our petition to stop sharing bulk data with the US.

 Whatsapp security